Television picture resolution

 horizontal-transitions, the number of pixels per horizontal

-The original discontinued NTSC TV system had up to 525 lines
+The original analog NTSC TV system had up to 525 lines of

-of vertical resolution.
-43 of its lines included
+vertical resolution.
+43 of its lines included horizontal

 However, the NTSC analog system did not produce all 482 lines